achadha235/niftycrate/README.md

 Decentralized ERC-721 loot boxes built with a Top-down composable ERC-721

 ### Did you start working on this before the 8th of October?
-I start programming on October 8th.
+I started programming on October 8th.
 Spent some time designing app / contracts from October 1 - 8th.

 #### Link to a video demo (please keep to 5 minutes)
 - https://www.youtube.com/watch?v=pu_pdAC7Yak&feature=youtu.be